Maggie Hassan: Controversies

 On June 19, 2018, a congressional intern was caught on video yelling, "Mr. President, fuck you!", as Trump walked through the United States Capitol for a meeting with Republican representatives.
 On June 25, Hassan's office confirmed that a Hassan intern, Caitlin Marriott, was the person caught on video swearing at Trump.
 A Hassan spokesperson confirmed that Marriott had been suspended from her position for a week and was required to return her congressional intern ID badge.
 Hassan rejected demands that she fire Marriott.

 In 2019, former Hassan staffers Jackson Cosko and Samantha Davis pleaded guilty to federal crimes.
 Cosko pleaded guilty to five felonies; following his termination from Hassan's staff, he illegally accessed Senate computers, obtained personal information about five Republican senators, and disseminated that personal information online because he was angry about the senators' roles in the confirmation of Brett Kavanaugh to the Supreme Court of the United States.
 In June 2019, Cosko was sentenced to four years in prison.
 Davis pleaded guilty to two misdemeanors in July 2019, acknowledging that she had given Cosko access to Hassan's Senate office after he was fired and had lied to investigators about it.

 Political positions

 As of September 2021, Hassan had voted in line with President Joe Biden's stated position 100% of the time.
+In 2024, Hassan was named one of the most bipartisan members of Congress, ranking third among senators for bipartisanship by the Lugar Center.

 Firearms

-The National Review reported that Hassan has a "D" rating from the National Rifle Association (NRA) in 2012.
+The National Review reported that Hassan has a "D" grade from the NRA Political Victory Fund (NRA-PVF) in 2012.
 She supports a background check system to avoid gun sales to the mentally ill.
 She was supported by Gabby Giffords and Michael Bloomberg in the 2016 election.

-In March 2018, Hassan was one of ten senators to sign a letter to Chairman of the United States Senate Committee on Health, Education, Labor and Pensions Lamar Alexander and ranking Democrat Patty Murray requesting they schedule a hearing on the causes and remedies of mass shootings in the wake of the Stoneman Douglas High School shooting.
+In March 2018, Hassan was one of 10 senators to sign a letter to Senate Health, Education, Labor, and Pensions Committee Chairman Lamar Alexander and ranking Democrat Patty Murray requesting they schedule a hearing on the causes and remedies of mass shootings in the wake of the Stoneman Douglas High School shooting.

+Foreign policy

+In October 2023, Hassan visited China as part of a bipartisan congressional delegation led by Senate Majority Leader Chuck Schumer and met with General Secretary of the Chinese Communist Party Xi Jinping.
+The delegation also met Director of the Office of the Central Foreign Affairs Commission Wang Yi, Chairman of the Standing Committee of the National People's Congress Zhao Leji, and Shanghai Communist Party Secretary Chen Jining.

+Immigration

+In 2025, Hassan was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.